Tips for creating effective attributes in Analyzer in Sign

 4. Return the percentage and whether it is standard or negotiated.

-Use this approach sparingly, only when simpler definitions are insufficient.
+Use this approach only when a simpler definition does not produce reliable results.

-Before applying an attribute to a large collection, validate it across a representative sample of documents.
+Before applying an attribute broadly, validate it against a representative sample of documents.

 Validation helps you:

-• Build confidence that the attribute will perform consistently.
+• Build confidence that the attribute behaves consistently.

 • Password-protected or locked files.